jbakse/site_builder/content/3D/index.md

 Machining is a subtractive manufacturing technique in which an object is carved out of a block of material.
 Computer numerical control (CNC) milling and [lathing](https://www.youtube.com/watch?v=q2PP9P-p79w) machines use subtractive manufacturing to make highly precise and very strong parts.

-3D Printing refers to a range of additive fabrication techniques.
+3D printing refers to a range of additive fabrication techniques.
 In additive fabrication an object is built up, usually in layers.
-Because subtractive methods can only create shapes which allow the cutting tool to reach all the material that must be removed, additive fabrication can achieve shapes that subtractive manufacturing can not.
+Because subtractive methods can only create shapes that allow the cutting tool to reach all the material that must be removed, additive fabrication can achieve shapes that subtractive manufacturing cannot.
 There are many types of 3D printing in use.

 ::: .links-sidebar
 [Wikipedia: <br/> 3D Printing Processes](https://en.wikipedia.org/wiki/3D_printing_processes)